Concept-Guided Chain-of-Thought Prompting for Pairwise Comparison Scoring of Texts with Large Language Models: Introduction

-We apply the proposed approach to measuring affective polarization expressed in tweets \parencite[see, e.g.,][]{yarchi_2021,nordbrandt_2021}.
-Affective polarization is the tendency for partisans to dislike or distrust members of the opposing party \parencite{iyengar_sood_lelkes_affectivepolarization,Druckman2021}.
-Affective polarization is typically studied using surveys but, except for \textcite{affective_polarization_csmap}, has not been extensively studied among political non-elites on social media. \textcite{affective_polarization_csmap} label tweets for aversion against Republicans and aversion against Democrats in tweets, but these are binary labels.
-Expressions of aversion against a specific party are an inevitability on social media, but strong expressions of aversion on social media threaten productive discourse online, incentivize antidemocratic rhetoric, and, when analyzed in the aggregate, can be a sign of the declining health of democracy \parencite{finkel_etal_2020_sectarianism}.
+We apply the proposed approach to better understand affective polarization on Twitter \cite{yarchi_2021,nordbrandt_2021}.
+Affective polarization is the tendency for partisans to dislike or distrust members of the opposing party \cite{iyengar_sood_lelkes_affectivepolarization,Druckman2021}.
+Affective polarization is typically studied using surveys but, except for \cite{affective_polarization_csmap}, has not been extensively studied in the context of political non-elites on social media.
+The authors in \cite{affective_polarization_csmap} label tweets using a dichotomous classification for aversion to Republicans and then again for aversion to Democrats in tweets.
+Expressions of aversion to a specific party are an inevitability on social media, but strong expressions of aversion threaten productive discourse online, incentivize antidemocratic rhetoric, and, when analyzed in the aggregate, can signal the declining health of democracy \cite{finkel_etal_2020_sectarianism}.

-To validate the pairwise comparison approach with concept-specific tweet breakdowns, we calculate two affective polarization scales using a random sample of political tweets from \textcite{affective_polarization_csmap}: an aversion against Republicans scale and an aversion against Democrats scale.
-We develop a series of questions used as CGCoT prompts with the LLM---here, we use ChatGPT-3.5---that identify and describe aversion towards specific parties in a given tweet.
-Specifically, we use three prompts: the first prompt asks ChatGPT to summarize the tweet; the second prompt asks ChatGPT to identify the primary party that is the focus or target of the tweet; the third prompt asks ChatGPT to identify whether aversion is expressed towards the targeted party.
-The tweet's concept-specific breakdown is the original tweet and all the LLM's answers to these questions about the tweet.
-We then prompt ChatGPT-3.5 to select the concept-specific breakdown that exhibits greater aversion against a specific party, and scale its resulting answers using the Bradley-Terry model.
+We calculate two aversion scores using a random sample of political tweets from \cite{affective_polarization_csmap}: an aversion to Republicans score and an aversion to Democrats score.
+We develop a series of questions used as CGCoT prompts with the LLM---here, we use GPT-3.5---that identify and describe aversion to specific parties in a given tweet.
+Specifically, we use three prompts: the first prompt uses GPT to summarize the tweet; the second prompt uses GPT to identify the primary party that is the focus or target of the tweet; the third prompt uses GPT to identify whether aversion is expressed towards the targeted party.
+We apply these prompts to each tweet in the corpus: the tweet's concept-specific breakdown is the original tweet and all the LLM's responses to the CGCoT prompts about the tweet.
+Then, using a sample of pairwise comparisons between the concept-specific breakdowns, we prompt GPT-3.5 to select the breakdown that exhibits greater aversion to a specific party.
+Lastly, using the outcomes of these pairwise comparisons, we estimate an aversion score for each text using the Bradley-Terry model.